jobs-at/coding-exercise-frontend/README.md

 The project already contains the necessary models `Job.php` and `Company.php` (you can find them in the `app` folder) with the attributes from the database.
 Behind the scenes an OR mapper ([Eloquent](https://laravel.com/docs/8.x/eloquent)) uses these Model classes to ease the communication with the database.
-An HTTP controller named `JobController.php` is provided as starting point.
+An HTTP controller named `JobController.php` is provided which responds with the home page and provides all jobs from the database to the frontend.
+They are automatically provide as a prop to the `Home.vue` component so that you can use it right away in the frontend.
+As mentioned earlier there is also the endpoint to load all the companies and return them as JSON to the frontend.
+You can use this endpoint to do the AJAX request to fetch all companies.
 Tip: The [Laravel documentation](https://laravel.com/docs/8.x) and the [Vue.js documentation](https://vuejs.org/v2/guide/) will help you along the way as they have a very thorough documentation.

 Regarding the frontend, following things should be considered: